autistic-symposium/blockchain-science-rs/sparse-merkle-tree/README.md

 <br>

-With `match(res, pf)`, the proof's correctness for the given result is checked by excluding any possibilities of breaking the proof's properties (instead of being around what a specific hash function or cipher is).
-This is a consistent mathematical approach that allows generalization.
+with `match(res, pf)`, the proof's correctness for the given result is checked by excluding any possibilities of breaking the proof's properties (instead of being around what a specific hash function or cipher is). this is a consistent mathematical approach that allows generalization.

 <br>